damianhakert/damianhakert.github.io/source/posts/2016-10-11-wrapping-text.html.md

 than an exact limit.
 It can be different depending on your editor/screen size.

-That's how a paragraph looks like after a few reviews when you choose to wrap the text.
+This is how a paragraph looks like after a few reviews when you choose to wrap the text.
 It's odd, as it has long lines and short lines distributed unevenly: